terra-reference/terraref.github.io/data/index.md

   feature: /new/header.png
 ---

 TERRA-REF provides access to direct measurements and sensor observations, derived plant phenotypes, along with genetic and genomic data.

+_TERRA-REF is under development, and November 15 2017 marks the beta release.
+To request early access to these data sources and to recieve notifications and updates, please fill out [**the beta-user application**](https://goo.gl/forms/TapRDJhgbYrhAXHs1)._

 Data is accessible via the TERRA-REF sensor data, trait/phenotype, and genomics data repositories:

 <div style="width: 100%; display:inline-block">
 <div style="display: inline-block; width: 20%; margin: 10px; vertical-align: top">